 Benefit Status

-Benefit Continuation

 Employees on an approved leave will be entitled to continue their health benefits under the same terms and conditions that applied before the leave commenced.
 To continue health insurance coverage, the employee must continue to make any contributions that he or she made to the plan before taking leave.
 Failure of the employee to pay his or her share of the health insurance premiums may result in loss of coverage.